Rage and the Politics of Power

 "Every attempt to control another is an act of violence" ~Auberon Herbert

-Politics of Power: When I refer to the Politics of Power, I am talking about the use of power over other people, I am not talking about being internally empowered, but being internally disempowered.
-From this disempowered place we have all learned tactics of power over others to get them to meet unconscious needs and tend to our fragile feelings, that have their source and origin in a disabled and disempowered psyche, stemming from childhood trauma and dysfunction.
+Politics of Power: When I refer to the Politics of Power, I am talking about the use of power over other people; I am not referring to internal empowerment, but rather to internal disempowerment.
+From this disempowered place, we have all learned tactics of power over others to get them to meet unconscious needs and tend to our fragile feelings, which have their source and origin in a disabled and disempowered psyche, stemming from childhood trauma and dysfunction.

-Politics of Control: To use the politics of power is to admit that you have a lack of inner power to meet your own needs, cannot esteem yourself, love yourself, or relate to yourself in some way that is nurturing, intimate and aware.
-In fact as you attempt to coerce, change, cajole others into caring for your feelings and needs, you are at the same time using control tactics to repress knowledge of how you feel and what you need.
+Politics of Control: To use the politics of power is to admit that you have a lack of inner power to meet your own needs, cannot esteem yourself, love yourself, or relate to yourself in some way that is nurturing, intimate, and aware.
+In fact, as you attempt to coerce, change, or cajole others into caring for your feelings and needs, you are at the same time using control tactics to repress knowledge of how you feel and what you need.
 This means you are disempowered to meet your own needs or care about your own feelings.
+Consider this definition in terms of the current presidency.
+What hidden trauma would it require to try to coerce the whole world to prove to you that you are important, valued, powerful?
+How very unimportant, devalued, unloved, and helpless must one be to psychologically transfer all these needs onto the rich and powerful “daddies of the world?”
+How psychologically traumatized, rageful, and humiliated must one be to transfer these feelings onto anyone who does not meet the unconscious needs?
+You will not and cannot understand until you know this within yourselves.
+How often do you expect someone else to be the “good parent” that meets your every need?
+How do you “love” people who meet your every need?
+How rageful and rejecting do you become when old feelings of inadequacy, worthlessness, and unlovability arise in you?
+How do you blame others for those childhood traumas?
+Come to class prepared to share an example of how this dynamic has been alive in you over the past month.

-Pause for a moment and see if you can find a place of helplessness, powerlessness, shame and fear within that has lead you into tactics of trying to coerce others into giving you what you want and think you need.
-If you have done any inner work, you will quickly recognize that your power tactics, manipulations, coercions and attempts to win people over, impress people, advice people, help people, give to people, make promises to people etc. all stem from a deep need for them to like you, praise you, love you, or value you.
-If you can find this in yourself, then you can surely recognize it in politicians whose whole career is a study of tactics to win over from others what they think they need.
+Pause for a moment and see if you can find a place within you of helplessness, powerlessness, shame, and fear that has led you to use tactics to coerce others into giving you what you want and think you need.
+If you have done any inner work, you will quickly recognize that your power tactics, manipulations, coercions, and attempts to win people over, impress people, advise people, help people, give to people, make promises to people, etc., all stem from a deep need for them to like you, praise you, love you, or value you.
+If you can find this in yourself, then you can surely recognize it in politicians whose whole career is a study of tactics to win over others, what they think they need.
 The political scene is not populated by enlightened saints.
-They use the same tactics of power and control that every one of us do.
-Their promises are hollow and meant only to have you fulfill their need.
+They use the same tactics of power and control that we all do.
+Their promises are hollow and meant only to have you fulfill their own hidden needs.
 Unless we see it in ourselves, we will never recognize it in them, and so we will get the leaders that reflect our own level of awareness.

-Rage: The underlying feeling in using power tactics over others is rage that your need is not being met.
+Rage: The underlying feeling behind using power tactics against others is the belief that your need is not being met.
 Rage leads to overpowering and disempowering others in a desperate and vain attempt to get them to give you what you want or need.
-The most angry and rageful people are those that try to get others to love and value them by pleasing them.
-If you do not meet the need, you will meet the full force of this deep unconscious, repressed rage.
+The angriest and most rageful people are those who try to get others to love and value them by pleasing them.
+If you do not meet the need, you will meet the full force of this deep, unconscious, repressed rage.
 The control tactics of manipulation then turn to overt rage and forceful power against you.

-Under the rage is the deep shame and pain, fear and humiliation of not having some need met when you needed the external world to meet the need as a helpless child who could not yet meet their own needs.
-When the need was not met it left you feeling helpless, abandoned, hurt, shamed and afraid, and then angry and rageful, leading to a life of politics in power and control, instead of relationship. intimacy and connection.
+Under the rage is the deep shame and pain, fear, and humiliation of not having some need met when you needed the external world to meet the need as a helpless child who could not yet meet their own needs.
+When the need was not met, it left you feeling helpless, abandoned, hurt, shamed, and afraid, and then angry and rageful, leading to a life of politics in power and control, instead of a relationship. intimacy and connection.

 Power:

-Aggressive, shaming action and thought against others to ensure they meet your unaware internal childhood needs.
+Aggressive, shaming action and thought against others to ensure they meet your unconscious internal childhood needs.

 Control: